GoodnessJSON/PiHole-Whitelist/README.md

 </div>
 <div align="center">

-This is a fork of the original [anudeepND Whitelist](https://github.com/GoodnessJSON/PiHole-Whitelist).
-It's designed to be an open-source community whitelist for use with PiHole V6.
+This repository hosts open-source, robust and vetted community whitelists for use with PiHole V6.

 To keep this list as up to date as possible, PRs and domain suggestions are welcome and will try and be quickly resolved.
 Please see below for info.

 Want to report a new domain?
 Want to report an existing one?
 Feel free to file an [issue](https://github.com/GoodnessJSON/PiHole-Whitelist/issues).

+This is a fork of the original [anudeepND Whitelist](https://github.com/GoodnessJSON/PiHole-Whitelist)

 </div>